Vizzuality/marxan-cloud/docs/ARCHITECTURE_access-control.md

 Once a user account has been activated, the user can sign in to the Marxan Cloud platform (or its API, if using the API directly) via an authentication endpoint, which accepts a payload that includes the username (verified email address) and password.
+The PassportJS Local strategy is used to authenticate users.

-All Marxan Cloud instances should be set up with TLS fronting on the reverse proxies for both the frontend app and the backend API: in this setup, user credentials for authentication will be encrypted in transit.
+All Marxan Cloud instances should be set up with TLS termination on the reverse proxies for both the frontend app and the backend API: in this setup, user credentials for authentication will be encrypted in transit.

-With default settings, HTTP traffic between reverse proxies and the backend API will be unencrypted, so it is fundamental to ensure that the routes between reverse proxies and API instances are over private subnets with no adversarial access.
+With default settings, HTTP traffic between reverse proxies and the backend API will be unencrypted, so it is fundamental to ensure that the cloud networks between reverse proxies and API instances are fully private, with no adversarial access.

 If the credentials supplied match those stored in the instance's database, the